 Agricultural Use: Must be devoted to the bona fide production for sale of plants and animals useful to man under uniform standards prescribed by the Commissioner of Agriculture and Consumer Services, or when devoted to and meeting the requirements and qualifications for payments or other compensation pursuant to a soil conservation program under an agreement with an agency of the federal government.
 Required five (5) acres minimum in agricultural use and a five (5) year history of agricultural use.

 Horticultural Use: Must be devoted to the bona fide production for sale of fruit of all kinds, vegetables, nursery and floral products under uniform standards prescribed by the Commissioner of Agriculture and Consumer Services, or devoted to and meeting requirements and qualifications for payment or other compensation pursuant to a soil conservation program under an agreement with an agency of the federal government.
-Requires five (5) acres minimum in horticultural use and a five (5) year history of horticultural use.

 LAND OWNER OBLIGATIONS FOR LAND USE ASSESSMENT